galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > 3. Rename the datasets as `genes`, `barcodes`, and `matrix` if necessary
 >    {% snippet faqs/galaxy/datasets_rename.md %}
 >
-> 5. Check the datatypes are correst - the `genes` and `barcodes` files should be tsv or tabular while the `matrix` should be an mtx or txt file
+> 5. Check the datatypes are correct - the `genes` and `barcodes` files should be tsv or tabular while the `matrix` should be an mtx file
 >
 >    {% snippet aqs/galaxy/datasets_change_datatype.html%}
 >